fl0wo/wallet-simulator/README.md

 - [x] Export Wallet as JSON
 - [x] Import Wallet from JSON
 - [ ] Reverse-Engineering data from Real Exchanges Trades
+- [ ] Filter on Max Buy Power allowed and list of allowed-desired assets to open orders

 ## Methods